Being needed makes us feel good.

 You give until you hurt yourself.

-When their actions are gone unnoticed, unappreciated or unacknowledged, the codependent might feel secretly unappreciated, angry and resentful.
+When their actions are gone unnoticed, unappreciated, or unacknowledged, the codependent might feel secretly unappreciated, angry, and resentful.

-They feel hurt that they are always the one giving (even though they have positioned themselves as the giver in the first place).
+They feel hurt that they are always the ones giving (even though they have positioned themselves as the giver in the first place).
 They might start to wonder if the other party truly cares about them or is just using them and taking them for granted.